The Legendary Trans-Siberian: Xmas & New Year Special

 After breakfast we enjoy a tour of this charming city once known as the ‘Paris of Siberia’.
 Founded as a Cossack outpost dating back to 1661, Irkutsk continued to develop as a fur and gold trading city with access routes to Mongolia and China.
 Today the city is a regional cultural centre with theatres, museums and a symphony orchestra.
 This afternoon we enjoy a classical music concert in a Siberian mansion.

 Today is a very special day as we travel out of the city to beautiful Lake Baikal.
 In a snow-covered forest we enjoy an unforgettable experience: riding in horse-drawn Russian sleighs, or troikas, while being entertained by the locals.
 After exploring the lake and the picturesque village of Listvyanka, we enjoy a traditional Christmas lunch with a fun-loving Siberian family.
 The festivities continue throughout the afternoon and into the evening!

-An early start this morning as we transfer to Irkutsk railway station and board the world’s most famous train, the Trans-Siberian Express, for the epic journey to Moscow.
+A morning at leisure before we transfer to Irkutsk railway station and board the world’s most famous train, the Trans-Siberian Express, for the epic journey to Moscow.

 Now is the time to relax and watch the winter wonderland outside.
 Life on the train is comfortable and fun-filled, with much merriment in both the dining car and in our compartments.

 The train pushes inexorably towards Moscow, passing through famous cities such as Novosibirsk and Yekaterinburg, where Tsar Nicholas and his family were executed.

 The train now cuts through the foothills of the Ural Mountains and we pass the famous obelisk, marking the border of Asia and Europe.
 We are now 1,777 kilometres from Moscow.